 Waste Diversion and Environmental Impact: When it comes to waste management, MBGC technology is a game-changer since it effectively diverts organic leftovers away from landfills and open-air decomposition.
 In addition to reducing the emissions of greenhouse gases, particularly methane, a consequence of conventional waste disposal, this is essential in reducing the risk of water contamination.
 The MBGC successfully manages and retains organic residues using a controlled anaerobic digestion process, preventing the release of dangerous contaminants into the environment.
-This strategy step towards more ecologically represents a huge responsible waste handling because it perfectly complements SDG 6.1's emphasis on developing sustainable waste management practises and guaranteeing access to clean water sources.
+This strategy represents a huge step towards more ecologically handling because waste it responsible perfectly SDG 6.1's emphasis on developing complements sustainable waste management practises and guaranteeing access to clean water sources.